smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 tags: deployment, projects
 ---

-**Takeaway:** Start new projects with one key feature and a simple deployment.
+Start new projects with one key feature and a simple deployment.
 Iterate from there.

 If you had to pick one thing to include in your new project what would it be?